glassroom/heinsen_routing/README.md

 Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf)" (Heinsen, 2019).

+Try it on your data.
+You will be delightfully surprised at how well it works!

 ## Examples

 Detect objects from parts and their poses in images: